 In April 2022, we initiated our Phase 1/2 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency.
-The Phase 1/2 clinical trial of INZ-701 is an open-label multiple ascending dose trial, which initially enrolled 10 nine adult patients with ABCC6 Deficiency at sites in the United States and Europe.
-The trial will is primarily assess assessing the safety and tolerability of INZ-701 in adult patients with ABCC6 Deficiency, as well as characterize characterizing the pharmacokinetic and pharmacodynamic profile of INZ-701, including the evaluation of levels of plasma PPI and other biomarkers. biomarker levels.
-In the Phase 1 dose-escalation portion of the clinical trial, we assessed INZ-701 for 32 days at doses of 0.2 mg/kg, 0.6 mg/kg, and 1.8 mg/kg administered via subcutaneous injection, with three patients per dose cohort.
-One patient from the highest dose cohort, (1.8 mg/kg) was withdrawn from the Phase 1 portion of the trial at day 18 due to a moderate adverse event (erythema/urticaria) related to INZ-701. which doses were selected based on preclinical studies and pharmacokinetic/pharmacodynamic modeling.
+The Phase 1/2 clinical trial of INZ-701 is an open-label multiple ascending dose trial, which initially enrolled nine adult patients at sites in the United States and Europe.
+The trial is primarily assessing the safety and tolerability of INZ-701 in adult patients with ABCC6 Deficiency, as well as characterizing the pharmacokinetic and pharmacodynamic profile of INZ-701, including the evaluation of levels of plasma PPi and other biomarker levels.
+In the Phase 1 dose-escalation portion of the clinical trial, we assessed INZ-701 for 32 days at doses of 0.2 mg/kg, 0.6 mg/kg, and 1.8 mg/kg administered via subcutaneous injection, with three patients per dose cohort, which doses were selected based on preclinical studies and pharmacokinetic/pharmacodynamic modeling.
 Patients received a single dose and then began twice-weekly dosing one week later.
-In July 2022, we announced preliminary biomarker, safety, and pharmacokinetic data from the 0.2 mg/kg cohort of the Phase 1 dose-escalation portion of this trial.
-Beginning in 2023, self-administration of INZ-701 in the open-label Phase 2 portion of the trial was available.
 The Phase 1 dose-escalation portion of the trial sought to identify a safe and tolerable dose that increases plasma PPi levels for further clinical development.
-The open-label Phase 2 portion of the trial will assess long-term safety, pharmacokinetics, and pharmacodynamics of continued treatment with INZ-701 for up to 48 weeks, where patients may receive doses of INZ-701 at home depending on site-specific protocols.
+The open-label Phase 2 extension portion of the trial will assess long-term safety, pharmacokinetics, and pharmacodynamics of continued treatment with INZ-701 for up to 48 weeks, where patients may receive doses of INZ-701 at home depending on site-specific protocols.
 Exploratory endpoints will include evaluations of ectopic calcification, vascular and retinal function, patient reported outcomes, and exploratory biomarkers.

-Beginning in January 2023, self-administration of INZ-701 in the open-label Phase 2 portion of the trial was available.
+Beginning in January 2023, self-administration of INZ-701 in the open-label Phase 2 extension portion of the trial was available.

-In February 2023, we reported positive topline safety, interim pharmacokinetic, pharmacodynamic, and pharmacokinetic safety data from this trial.
-A dose-dependent response rapid, significant, and sustained increase in plasma PPi levels was observed in all cohorts with a dose response observed.
-Plasma PPi showed sustained increase in the highest dose cohort to levels comparable to those observed in our study of healthy subjects. subjects (n=10) (1002 nM to 2169 nM).
-Mean baseline plasma PPi across all three cohorts in the trial was $947 \pm 193$ nM.
+In February 2023, we reported interim pharmacokinetic, pharmacodynamic, and safety data from this trial.
+A rapid, significant, and sustained increase in plasma PPi was observed in all cohorts with a dose response observed.
+Plasma PPi showed sustained increase in the highest dose cohort to levels comparable to those observed in our study of healthy subjects (n=10) (1002 nM to 2169 nM).
+Mean baseline plasma PPi across all three cohorts in the trial was 947 ± 193 nM.